-- Support the increased demand for storm water program services generated by the increased frequency and scope of projects funded by BIL.
+Support the increased demand for storm water program services generated by the increased frequency and scope of projects funded by IIJA.
 As projects increase in frequency and scope, demand is anticipated to increase significantly for services provided by this position including proactive technical assistance during project development, project permitting support, and project compliance oversight.
-The position will also provide outreach, compliance and technical assistance, and regulatory oversight. - Provide support to municipalities and local units of government, review of the technical and design aspects of permit applications, as well as oversight of project compliance and implementation effectiveness. - Conduct outreach and technical assistance to communities, with primary emphasis on small, rural communities to identify projects that they may consider to improve water quality in their community.
+The position will also provide outreach, compliance and technical assistance, and regulatory oversight.

+- Provide support to municipalities, review of the technical and design aspects of permit applications, as well as oversight of project compliance and implementation effectiveness. - Conduct outreach and technical assistance to small, rural communities to identify projects that they may consider to improve water quality in their community.